for full paper see https://link.springer.com/article/10.1007/s00339-022-06148-x

 Abstract

-Recently, the low-temperature phase of water molecules confined within nanocages formed by the crystalline lattice of water-containing cordierite crystals has been reported to comprise domains with ferroelectrically ordered dipoles within the ab-planes which are antiferroelectrically alternating along the c-axis.
+Recently, the low-temperature phase of water molecules confined within nanocages formed by the crystalline lattice of water-containing cordierite crystals has been reported to comprise domains with ferroelectrically ordered dipoles within the a, b-planes which are antiferroelectrically alternating along the c-axis.
 In the present work, comprehensive broad-band dielectric spectroscopy is combined with specific heat studies and molecular dynamics and Monte Carlo simulations in order to investigate in more detail the collective modes and single-particle excitations of nanoconfined water molecules.
 From DFT-MD simulations we reconstruct the potential-energy landscape experienced by the H2O molecules.
 A rich set of anisotropic temperature-dependent excitations is observed in the terahertz frequency range.
 Their origin is associated with the complex rotational/translational vibrations of confined H2O molecules.
 A strongly temperature dependent relaxational excitation, observed at radio-microwave frequencies for the electric field parallel to the crystallographic a-axis, E||a is analyzed in detail.
 The temperature dependences of loss-peak frequency and dielectric strength of the excitation together with specific heat data confirm a ferroelectric order–disorder phase transition at T0 ≈ 3 K in the network of H2O dipoles.
 Additional dielectric data are also provided for polarization E||b, too.
 Overall, these combined experimental investigations enable detailed conclusions concerning the dynamics of the confined water molecules that develop within their microscopic energy landscapes.

 for full paper see